mcjauregui72/CNN_MedImageClassification/README.md

 4. Set label_mode for the three datasets to "int" (integer) because all images in this study belong to one of four classes.

-5. Built a ResNet50-based model (first_model) for our pre-trained CNN.
-It's base (base_model) was the original ResNet50 model with weights reflecting the ImageNet database of images on which it was trained.
+5. Built our pre-trained CNN as a ResNet50-based model (first_model).
+The base of first_model (base_model) was the original ResNet50 model with weights reflecting the ImageNet database of images on which it was trained.
 The original ResNet50 model is pretrained on over a million images in 1,000 classes in the ImageNet dataset.
 To make it capable of classifying our chest ct scans into four distinct classes, we had to add some custom layers to it and remove its original output layer.
 These modifications to the ResNet50 model became our 'first_model'.

   * Specified the img_size, channels, img_shape, and class_count to be identical in both models
   * Defined the same data augmentation layers as in our custom CNN